Skip to main content

 • A service must be assigned.

-The complete endpoint accepts the same update fields as the update endpoint (service_id, provider_id, start_at, end_at, client_data, etc.).
+The complete endpoint accepts the same update fields as the update endpoint (service_id, provider_id, start_at, end_at, client_data, submissions, etc.).
 These fields are applied atomically before the intent is completed, so you can finalize data and complete in a single request.

 On success, the booking intent transitions to completed status and the resulting Appointment is available in the appointment field of the response.